-Thats until he caught her with him, or shall I say “them”.
+That is until he caught her with him, or shall I say “with them”.

 Never before in his life had he felt agony this much.

-“I can fix this” he thought, as he drug himself across the cold hard floor.
+“I can fix this” he thought, as he dragged himself across the cold hard floor.

 Aching for the bottle that had healed him so very many times before.